 Urinary Tract Infections in Boys

-Urinary tract infections in boys (UTI) is the result of bacteria getting into the bladder and staying there.
+Urinary tract infections (UTI) in boys are the result of bacteria getting into the bladder and staying there.
+UTIs are common in kids, especially girls and uncircumcised boys.
 E. Coli, responsible for over 75% of UTIs, doubles every 20 minutes in the bladder.
-That means if there are 100 bacteria of E. Coli in the bladder and you wait three hours to go to the bathroom you will have over 50,000 bacteria in your bladder.
+That means if there are 100 bacteria of E. Coli in the bladder and you wait three hours to go to the bathroom, you will have over 50,000 bacteria in your bladder.
 The more bacteria in the bladder and the longer it stays there, the more likely you are to get a UTI.

 There are many things that can be done to both treat urinary tract infections in boys and prevent them in the future.